 I was proud of myself and I loved looking at the paper I kept writing my weight on (because, yes, I’m that old school and keep track of my weight on a piece of paper).
 I eventually got to my ideal weight, which is 165 pounds.
 Then I left on vacation.

-I had no scale there and I promised myself to reward me with everything I want – as long as I go for the healthiest options available.
-It was my first vacaction after I had managed to reverse my fatty liver, I was in great shape, everything was good.
+I had no scale there and I promised myself to reward myself with everything I wanted – as long as I went for the healthiest options available.
+It was my first vacation after I had managed to reverse my fatty liver, I was in great shape, and everything was good.
 Nothing could go wrong!

-Then I would’ve said yes to an extra cake, ate more burgers and pizzas because I could’ve said that I won’t gain that much weight.
+Then I would’ve said yes to an extra cake and ate more burgers and pizzas because I could’ve said that I wouldn’t gain that much weight.
 And eventually go back to my old self which was sick and miserable.

 But when I got home, I had my scale there, telling me that I did some bad things.
-There was the data prior to the vacation telling me how bad it was.
+There was the data before the vacation telling me how bad it was.

-But in the end, it doesn’t really has to be one of these smart scales!
-Any type of scale goes, as long as you will actually write down your weight and keep those papers around to always be able to check them.
+But in the end, it doesn’t have to be one of these smart scales!
+Any type of scale goes, as long as you will write down your weight and keep those papers around to always be able to check them.
+The smart ones just have those nice bonuses – the extra bits of info (and they’re CHEAP!)

-I still have the paper I first wrote my initial weight on: 210 pounds and I love looking at it, then compare it to my current numbers which are always around the 165 mark.
+I still have the paper I first wrote my initial weight on, back in 2014: 210 pounds and I love looking at it, then comparing it to my current numbers which are always around the 165 mark.
+You can check this bit of history below and see another reason why smart scales are better – digitally recorded data doesn’t get stains on it.